The trouble with Ostarine: Jimmy Wallhead’s

-In many countries where sporting leagues are professional, games are often covered via rights deals with larger data companies, which are usually exclusive.
+In many countries where sporting leagues are professional, top level games are often covered via rights deals with larger data companies, which are usually exclusive.
 Football is the golden goose of sports data.
 As recognised by the Asian Racing Federation’s State of Illegal Betting Report, most wagers are placed on football, globally.

 SportsModule’s strategy appeared to target games were outside of these official agreements but were livestreamed for free by their organisers.
 For example, some matches from the Metro Cup club cricket competition in Chile were streamed live, while the entire Solomon Islands S-League was available live on Facebook.
 SportsModule also formed a subsidiary, 247Leagues, to organise eSports tournaments.

 Once matches are streamed live, betting companies are more likely to offer these games, particularly if there is also a live data feed offering match updates to enable in-play betting.
 Some data companies take match data off the livestream and sell the feed to betting operators, which is known in the industry as ‘off-tubing’ and is widely disliked by betting companies.
 Livestreams are typically a number of seconds behind actual events.

 If the data is taken from the livestream, punters can exploit this delay to beat the betting operators.
 They can literally be ahead of the bookmakers.
 So, betting companies buy the live data from companies such as SportsModule to stay ahead of the livestream.